 To learn more about this aspect of your work, check out Kingdom Calling: Vocational Stewardship for the Common Good by Amy Sherman.

-I’m excited about this new series of blog posts on faith, work, and economics.
+I’m excited about this new series of reviews on faith, work, and economics.
 So what does the work we do every week have to do with our discipleship to Jesus?
 Everything.
 If we are to see discipleship as something that consumes our entire lives, we must begin to more intentionally integrate our faith with the parts of our lives that take up most of our time.

 Learning more about each of these four areas can help us develop a biblical theology of work and ultimately grow in our discipleship to Jesus Christ.